gyromike/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 SIP settings can be accessed from the Security tab shown in the images.
 To change SIP settings, make the changes here, return in main menu and rebuild OpenCore using the first option.

-In the cases where SIP can be enabled, manually enabling it is needed.
+In cases where SIP can be enabled, manually enabling is required.

 Easiest way to check whether you can fully enable SIP is the "Post Install Root Patch" section, if that section tells your system doesn't need patches (or you don't install the patches e.g. in case you don't need WiFi on a Mac Pro with upgraded GPU running Monterey) then it is safe to assume full SIP can be enabled.